 4. Solid fences and barbwire fencing are prohibited.

-5. Fences or hedges shall not extend waterward of the mean annual high water level.
+5. Fences or hedges must not extend waterward of the mean annual high water level.

 Y. Dwelling Units:

-2. No temporary structures, including tents for commercial use, shall be erected within the lakeshore protection zone.
+2. No temporary structures, including tents for commercial use, will be erected within the lakeshore protection zone.

-3. Existing grandfathered dwelling units, or portions thereof, which are located in the lakeshore protection zone shall be maintained in conformance with subsection Z, "Nonconforming Structures", of this section.
+3. Existing grandfathered dwelling units, or portions thereof, which are located in the lakeshore protection zone must be maintained in conformance with subsection Z, "Nonconforming Structures", of this section.

 Z. Nonconforming Structures:

-1. Continued And Maintained Building Or Structure: Any nonconforming building or structure may be continued and maintained, provided there is no physical change other than necessary maintenance and repair.
+1. Continued and Maintained Building Or Structure: Any nonconforming building or structure may be continued and maintained, provided there is no physical change other than necessary maintenance and permitted repair.

-2. Routine Or Seasonal Maintenance: Routine or seasonal maintenance may be completed without requiring a permit.
+2. Routine or Seasonal Maintenance: Routine or seasonal maintenance may be completed without requiring a permit.
 See "maintenance" as defined in section 13-1-5 of this title.
-All materials shall conform with subsection A, "Construction Materials", of this section.
+All materials must conform with subsection A, "Construction Materials", of this section.

-3. Repair: A permit shall be required when repairs include replacement of structural or foundation components, or include improvements not present in the structure prior to such repair.
+3. Repair: A permit is required when repairs include replacement of structural or foundation components or require a building permit.
+Any improvements not present in the non-conforming structure prior to such repair are not permitted other than minor changes in materials.
 See "repair" as defined in section 13-1-5 of this title.
-All materials shall conform with subsection A, "Construction Materials", of this section.
+All materials must conform with subsection A, "Construction Materials", of this section.

-5. Storage Shed Or Boathouse: A nonconforming storage shed or boathouse in the lakeshore protection zone may not be altered or improved in any manner which might result in a change of use.
+5. Storage Shed or Boathouse: A nonconforming storage shed or boathouse in the lakeshore protection zone may not be altered or improved in any manner which might result in a change of use.
+Change of use includes adding heat, plumbing, roof top decking, or similar improvements.

-c.
-The percentage of loss resulting from fire or other calamity for a nonconforming structure shall be defined as the cost to repair divided by the fair market value of the structure (less foundation and land) prior to the damage.
-The cost to repair shall include the value of all materials, labor and services used for a project.
+b.
+The percentage of loss resulting from fire or other calamity for a nonconforming structure is defined as the cost to repair divided by the fair market value of the structure (less foundation, land, and location) prior to the damage.
+The cost to repair includes the value of all materials, labor and services used for a project.

 8. Other Than Natural Disaster: Any nonconforming use or structure which is eliminated or reduced in size or scale by a means other than natural disaster or calamity may only be replaced, reestablished or enlarged according to these regulations (permit required).